mc-mvnchu/Svelte3-todo-app/README.md

 ### Render the todo items

 Once we append a new todo to `todoItems`, we  want the page to be updated and the item rendered on the screen.
-We can do this easily in Svelte using a special `each` construct in the [HTML:](./src/App.svelte#L27-L38)
+We can do this easily in Svelte using a special `each` construct in the [HTML](./src/App.svelte#L27-L38):

 For each todo in the `todoItems`, the `li` element is appended he DOM.
 If you're coming from React or Vue, it's essential to add a `key` to each item when rendering a list.
 In Svelte, you can do this using the `(key)` synta in `each` construct.
-This helps Svelte figure out what items are changedd, added or removed in an efficient manner.
+This helps Svelte figure out what items are changed, added or removed in an efficient manner.
 In this instance, use todo's `id` as the key.

+### Mark todo items as completed

+Next, we need a way to indicate that a todo item has been completed.
+That's what the `checked` property on the `todo` object is for.
+When a todo item is done, this property need to be toggled to `true` and vide versa.
+Add a new [`toggleDone`](./src/App.svelte#L18-L21) function below `addTodo`

+Then update the `li` element in the `each` [block as follows:](./src/App.svelte#L42-51)

+_Note:_ You need to place your handler in an arrow function when you want to pass argument to the function.
+If you do `on:click={toggleDone}` instead, the DOM event is what will be passed into the function.

+Once the `checked` property on a todo is set to `true`, the `done` class is to toggled on the `li` element.
+This has the effect of showing a checkmark in the checkbox of the item and striking out the text.

+### Delete a todo item

+Removing an item from the list is easy enough.
+Add a new [`deleteTodo` function](./src/App.svelte#L) below `toggleDone`:

+Then bind it tot the `button` inside the `li` element.

+That's it!
+Clicking the `x` button will now remove the item from `todoItems` while Svelte take care of the DOM update.

+### Keep for focus on the form input

+At the moment, onjce a new todo item is submitted the input goes out of focus and has to be refocused manually each time you want to add another todo.
+This can become quite tedious if you want to add a large amount of items.
+To keep focus of the input, we can hook into the `afterUpdate` lifecycle hook which turn runs after the DOM updated.

+Import `afterUpdate` at the top of the `<script>` tag in the `App.svelte` and use it.

+## Conclusion
+This project helps in learning Svelte and how you can use it to build user interfaces.